swilgosz/hanamimastery/data/episodes/44-github-integration.md

 ---
 [🎬 01] Hi there!

-I have here a Hanami application listing all my Hanami Mastery episodes.
+I have here a Hanami application listing all my Hanami Mastery episodes and I want to allow managing them from the browser.
 If you wonder why I need this, check out [episode 38](/episodes/38-hanami-mastery-app) when I've explained that in detail.

-The thing is, these episodes' data is pulled out from my DB, but I host my content using the static site generator.
-The source of truth database is a GitHub repository and markdown file system!
+[🎬 02] The thing is, these episodes' data is pulled out from my DB, but I host my content using the static site generator. [🎬 03] The source of truth database is a GitHub repository and markdown file system!

 All our content is open-sourced, and everyone can contribute to it, by writing new episodes, or updating the existing ones.

 This is part of our mission to bring value to Ruby community together, and I don't want to use private postgres database for this.

-This is why I'm going to write today the GitHub integration, that will allow me to pull data from the repository and sync properly with my local database, from where I can preview drafts, pull cover images from google drive and fill missing data automatically.
+This is why I will write the GitHub integration today, which will allow me to pull data from the repository and sync properly with my local database, from where I can preview drafts, pull cover images from google drive, and fill in missing data automatically.

-The integration with Google Drive is already in Place, as we shown in episode 42 so Github integration is really, the last piece to make this application actually useful.
+[🎬 04] The integration with Google Drive is already in Place, as we shown in [episode 42](43-connect-with-google-drive.md) so Github integration is really, the last piece to make this application actually useful.

 ### Scope

-Our goal for today is to
+[🎬 05-] Our goal for today is to
 1. Connect to the Github API
 2. Pull the list of all episodes we have published or drafted out.
 3. For each episode, pull the content of it's file.